HackerOS-Linux-System/cybersecurity-tools/README.md

-# eiq
+# Cybersecurity Tools what is it?
-Everywhere is quiet background tool.
+It is a complete ecosystem of custom tools written in H# and beyond.